splunk/public-o11y-docs/apm/apm-spans-traces/trace-analyzer.rst

 When to use Trace Analyzer
 =============================================

 Splunk Observability Cloud provides several tools for exploring application monitoring data.
-Trace Analyzer is suited to scenarios where high cardinality, high granularity searches and explorations are required for researching unknown or new issues.
+Trace Analyzer is suited to scenarios where high-cardinality, high-granularity searches and explorations are required for researching unknown or new issues.
 See :ref:`guideline-cardinality`.

 The following table presents what each APM tool is best suited for: